 Headaches can be treated fairly easily with over-the-counter painkillers, such as Nurofen Plus Tablets.
 These contain Ibuprofen and Codeine and should be taken with water every six hours as required, up to three times daily.

-Other pain relief alternatives include Aspirin and Ibuprofen.
+Other pain relief alternatives include aspirin, paracetamol, and Ibuprofen.
 Relaxation techniques such as massage or meditation can also help to relieve headaches.

 On the other hand, treating migraines effectively sometimes requires more than just a regular painkiller.
 Triptans and anti-nausea medications can help to relieve some of the other associated symptoms.
 The Independent Pharmacy stocks Sumatriptan (generic Imigran), a form of anti-migraine medication that stops the blood vessels in the brain from widening and stabilises some of the chemical changes that occur.
 Triptans are considered the most effective treatment for halting a migraine attack when you can feel it coming on.